 Few studies have investigated Hg in vernal pools (Brooks et al. 2012, Loftin et al. 2012, Benoit et al. 2013, Davis 2013) and only Brooks et al. (2012) and Loftin et al. (2012) evaluated Hg concentrations in amphibians, with both studies sampling developing wood frogs.
-We found no studies reporting on Hg concentrations in adult wood frogs or vernal pool-breeding Ambystomid salamanders at any life stage.
+We found no studies reporting on Hg concentrations in adult wood frogs or vernal pool-breeding Ambystomid “spotted” salamanders at any life stage.
 In Maine vernal pools, total Hg (THg) concentrations in wood frog larvae were correlated with THg in pool water, which increased during April to June when amphibian embryos and larvae were developing (Loftin et al. 2012).
-In New York and Vermont pools, Davis (2013) found that THg, MeHg, and methylation efficiency of pool water also increased during the spring, with mean methylation efficiencies reaching 43% to 58%.
-Methylation efficiencies exceeding 10% have been linked to elevated levels of MeHg in biota (Krabbenhoft et al. 1999), suggesting that amphibian metamorphs may export significant MeHg into surrounding terrestrial systems, especially given the significant amount of biomass that emerging amphibians contribute into forested uplands surrounding vernal pools (Windmiller 1996, Berven 2009).
+In New York and Vermont pools, Davis (2013) found that THg, MeHg, and the percent Hg present as MeHg (%MeHg) in pool water also increased during the spring, reaching 43% to 58%.
+Methylation efficiencies, estimated as %MeHg, exceeding 10% have been linked to elevated levels of MeHg in biota (Krabbenhoft et al. 1999), suggesting that amphibian metamorphs may export significant MeHg into surrounding terrestrial systems, especially given the significant amount of biomass that emerging amphibians contribute into forested uplands surrounding vernal pools (Windmiller 1996, Berven 2009).
 In addition, water from pools in coniferous forests were found to have higher THg than those surrounded by hardwoods (Loftin et al. 2012), which is consistent with higher throughfall and Hg capture by coniferous trees (Risch et al. 2012).
-This could have negative implications for amphibian larvae and metamorph survival (Unrine et al. 2004) in pools surrounded by coniferous forests, as well as for increased Hg export into the terrestrial environment.

-As part of a broader study to evaluate the role of landscape characteristics and land-use on the production and transfer of MeHg in Vermont vernal pools, this study focused on the bioaccumulation of MeHg in wood frog and spotted salamander (Ambystoma maculatum) eggs, larvae, and adults, and investigated relationships among Hg, water chemistry (pH, DOC, aluminum), and forest cover type surrounding pools.
+As part of a broader study to evaluate the role of landscape characteristics and land-use on the production and transfer of MeHg in Vermont vernal pools, this study focused on the bioaccumulation of MeHg in wood frog and spotted salamander (Ambystoma maculatum) eggs, larvae, and adults, and investigated relationships among MeHg and Hg, water chemistry (pH, DOC,), and forest cover type surrounding pools.
 We hypothesized that MeHg in amphibian larvae would increase as they developed, and that predatory salamander larvae, which feed at a higher trophic level, would have higher concentrations of MeHg than omnivorous wood frog larvae due to biomagnification.
 We also hypothesized that water in pools surrounded by conifers would have higher Hg concentrations compared to those in deciduous stands, and that this would correlate with amphibian Hg burdens.
-And finally, because Hg bioaccumulates and is not easily eliminated from the body (Bergeron et al. 2010a), we hypothesized that longer-lived spotted salamander adults would have higher Hg concentrations compared to shorter-lived wood frog adults.
+And finally, because MeHg bioaccumulates and is not easily eliminated from the body (Bergeron et al. 2010a), we hypothesized that longer-lived spotted salamander adults would have higher MeHg concentrations compared to shorter-lived wood frog adults.

 Methods